claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Asynchronous Replication** (milliseconds)
 - Up to 15 read replicas
 - **Backtrack**: restore data at any point of time without taking backups

-- **Aurora Global Database:** It is a database spanning multiple regions for global low latency  and high availabilty.
-Primary cluster is in a separate region.
-Useful to manage fast failover recovery.
 - **RDS Data API:** allows you to use HTTP to securely query an Aurora database.
 Unlimited max request per seconds.
 Must be enabled
+### Aurora Global Database
+ It is a database spanning multiple regions for global low latency  and high availabilty.
+Primary cluster is in a separate region.
+- Useful to manage fast failover recovery.
+Entire database is replicated across regions to recover from region failure.
+- Designed for **globally distributed applications** with **low latency local reads** in each region
+- 1 **Primary Region (read / write)**
+- **Up to 5 secondary (read-only) regions (replication lag < 1 second)**
+- Up to 16 Read Replicas per secondary region
+- Helps for **decreasing latency for clients in other geographical locations**
+- **RTO of less than 1 minute** (to promote another region as primary).

 ### Durability and Fault Tolerance
 - **Aurora Backup and Failover are handled automatically**
 - Snapshots of data can be shared with other AWS accounts
 - Storage is self-healing, in that data blocks and disks are continuously scanned for errors and repaired automatically.
+- **Automated failover**
+	- In case **no replica** is available, Aurora will attempt to **create a new DB Instance** in the **same AZ** as the original instance.
+This replacement of the original instance is done on a **best-effort basis** and may not succeed.
+	- Aurora flips the **CNAME** record for your DB Instance to point at the healthy replica
 ### Availability
 - **Aurora deploys in a minimum of 3 availability zones each contain 2 copies of your data** at all times.
 - Maintain 6 copies
 - Lose up to 2 copies of your data without affecting write availability.
 - Lose up to 3 copies of your data without affecting read availability.

 ### Storage
 - A cluster **starts with 10GB** of storage and scale in 10GB increments **up to 64TB or 128 TB** depending on DB engine version.
 Storage is autoscaling.
 - Computing resources can scale up to 32 vCPUs and 244GB of memory.